Shanghai police seize $242 million in fake products, vowing to protect IP rights

 The number of fake products for sale on e-commerce sites may have increased amid the COVID-19 pandemic although there are no exact data proving that has occurred, said Zhao Zhanling, a senior analyst at the Center for IPR Studies at the China University of Political Science and Law.

-During the pandemic many customers has to switch to shopping on e-commerce platforms rather than physical stores, which created "business opportunities" for online counterfeiters, Zhao explained.
+During the pandemic many customers have to switch to shopping on e-commerce platforms rather than physical stores, which created "business opportunities" for online counterfeiters, Zhao explained.

 "Compared to physical shops that sell fake products, online stores are more concealed, making them more difficult for law enforcement personnel to track and find," Zhao told the Global Times on Tuesday.
 "Some online sellers also mix genuine items with copies, making it harder to investigate and collect evidence."